Digital-Voice-Radio/mmd-blfsender/README.md

           }
 }
 ```
-If you want to send a full address book and display names from your FreePBX Usermon enable mysql and set the database login credentials to match your `asterisk` database.
+If you want to send a full address book and display names from your FreePBX Usermon enable mysql and set the database login credentials to allow access to your FreePBX `asterisk` database.

+mmblfsender only requires select access to your